2021-2022 Concerts and Performances

 We are very grateful for the financial support we have received from so many kind and generous donors once again this year, with particular thanks to the Most Reverend Frederick Q. Lawson for support above and beyond as MCS celebrates a significant milestone of 25 years!

 Support from our community makes the work of the Choir School possible, bringing joy and beauty to students, congregations and audiences at this time and throughout the year.
-Free passes to the general public for our Christmas Carol Services presented on December 16 & 17 are SOLD OUT.

 Sunday 21 November 2021 at 800 PM